8 Innovative Materials Used in Architecture

 CLT is subjected to slow combustion because it chars, which forms a protective layer while retaining strength.
 Adding to this, these panels can be entirely airtight if built correctly, stopping the fire from spreading to other parts of the building.

 Strength, durability, aesthetics, and sustainability add up, making CLT the concrete of the future.
-Originated in Europe, this innovative material is now used across the world.
+Originating in Europe, this innovative material is now used across the world.

 Rooftops and terraces can be converted into enormous utility designs or left as it is.
 But when covered with large photovoltaic panels, they are left with almost zero space for other uses.